larryb-vsb/MDAS/BATCH-UPLOADER-README.md

 # MMS Batch File Uploader

-PowerShell-based batch file uploader for the Merchant Management System (MMS).
-Uploads files in batches of 5 with automatic chunking for large files, queue status monitoring, and API key authentication.
+**Python and PowerShell-based batch file uploader** for the Merchant Management System (MMS).
+Uploads files in batches with automatic chunking for large files, queue status monitoring, and API key authentication.

 ## Features